mbari-github/MyCityDigitalTwin/README.md

      From the **conda** terminal, move to CARLA_x.x.x\Co-Simulation\Sumo and then use:
      `python run_syncro.py --tls-manager sumo --sync-vehicle-all  --sumo-gui   --debug "path/to/file.sumocfg" `<br/>

      This command opens a sumo gui with the road network.
-From the gui, it's possible to adjust additional set-ups, and once everything is ready, use the start button on the gui to initiate the actual simulation.
+From the gui, it's possible to adjust additional settings, and once everything is ready, use the start button on the gui to initiate the actual simulation.

   7. The simulation is on-going and there are different things the user can do: